 Finish your Los Angeles Itinerary today by strolling through this tranquil green space filled with landscaped hedges, cascading fountains, and colonnaded walkways in Beverly Hills.
 While the city offers beautiful green spaces, a jog through Beverly Gardens Park offers ample space and a chance to sightsee as well.

-If you are curious and want to dive into the “celebrity world” I recommend grabbing a map with the celebrity’s homes, or to join a local tour for a 2-hour fun time around Hollywood and Celebrity homes tour.
+If you are curious and want to dive into the “celebrity world” I recommend grabbing a map with the celebrity’s homes, or joining a local tour for a 2-hour fun time around Hollywood and Celebrity homes tour.

 Day 5 Los Angeles Itinerary: Relax by the Marina Del Rey